jamesmugford/jm-talon-lite/README.md

 # Talon Lite

 A lightweight shim to forward Talon input to Wayland backends.

 This is a drop in config, that you can drop in alongside the community or any other custom config.

 This takes a progressive enhancement approach to adding features, minimally adding features that are possible to add without writing compositor specific code.

+It is entirely event driven, so it will introduce virtually no latency.

 Current features
 ===